Our Re-purposed Home

 And don’t forget to add some scent to your artificial tree.
 These scented Christmas ornaments smell sooo good!
 I like to hang them on the inside of the tree where you can’t see them.
 Make sure to replace them periodically to keep the scent going.

-Hopefully some of these tips helped you to decide how to decorate your Christmas tree for your home.
-Just remember when decorating your tree to use your style, your homes colors, and most importantly have fun doing it!
+Hopefully, some of these tips helped you to decide how to decorate your Christmas tree for your home.
+Just remember when decorating your tree to use your style and your home’s colors, and most importantly have fun doing it!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.